 * Click here for rating key

 Little Alley Steak Restaurant Review: Local restaurateurs Hicham Azhari and Fikret Kovac retained all the historic elements found in this former antique shop, creating a visually warm environment, but also a high noise level.
-With his diverse culinary background, executive chef Bob McDonough brings a French sensibility to the preparation of steak, and has great respect for meat that's cooked on the bone.
-Although specializing in beef, the kitchen offers a fine small plates experience, utilizing Pine Street Market (Avondale Estates) charcuterie and CalyRoad Creamery (Sandy Springs) cheeses.
+Although specializing in beef, the kitchen, with executive chef Tony Manns Jr., offers a fine small plates experience, utilizing Pine Street Market (Avondale Estates) charcuterie and CalyRoad Creamery (Sandy Springs) cheeses.
 Both wet- and dry-aged steaks are available, but the bone-in New York strip, aged 45 days, an 18-ounce gargantuan affair, is a winner and plenty for two.
-At brunch, a raft of egg dishes is added to the line-up, along with plenty of steak.
-Desserts vary frequently, but the kitchen demonstrates a gift in this department.
-We like the salted caramel and chocolate tart, so if that appears, snag it.
-Emphasizing red wines, of course, the wine list proposes many choices by the glass, and ranges around the wine-producing world.
-However, we think the list should be more distinctive to support the quality of the food.
-The beer list is more intriguing.
+We like the fact that the restaurant understands that bone is flavor.
+Fans of American Kobe beef will want to note the Masami Ranch 10+ American Kobe steaks.
+At brunch, a raft of egg dishes enhances the lineup, along with plenty of steak.
+For dessert, the salted caramel and dark chocolate tart is most worth the calories.
+Emphasizing red wines, the wine list proposes many choices by the glass, but emphasizes New World choices.
+Much expanded since the restaurant's first list, it also goes from value selections (Catena Malbec, $36) to wallet busters (Screaming Eagle, $2,250).